 If you just got your 8- week old German shepherd, there are things you need to know to get it right when taking care of them.
 A puppy demands extra care and attention from a caregiver.
 This is a vulnerable time where they get used to schedules, new environments, and new people.

-Getting informed on how to care for your 8-week old German shepherd makes a caregiver feel empowered and supported as they make the best home for an 8- week old German Shepherd.
+Getting informed on how to care for your 8-week old German shepherd makes you knowledgeable on how to take care of your pooch and make the home “homely” for your puppy.

 What to Feed an 8- Week Old German Shepherd

 What you feed your puppy will determine their health and development.
 Food plays a crucial role in muscle, bone, eye, teeth, and brain development for a German Shepherd.
-An 8- week old puppy is still vulnerable and needs special considerations when choosing what to feed them.
+An 8-week old German Shepherd needs special considerations when choosing what to feed them.

 A German Shepherd puppy should be fed food specially made for large breeds.
 This is because the food contains high levels of proteins to ensure that your puppy develops fully.
 To avoid joint problems, make sure that the food is properly balanced.